Close Menu

 APPLYING FOR BENEFITS IS EASY WITH THE HELP OF OUR LAW FIRM

 There are two types of benefits you can apply for.
-The first is Social Security Disability benefits.
+The first is Social Security Disability Insurance benefits.
 The second is Supplemental Security Income benefits.

 In order to qualify for SSD benefits, workers over the age of 30 must have worked at least 20 work credits within the ten year period just prior to the start of their disability.
-Find out more about the definition of work and substantial gainful activity.
+Find out about the definition of work and substantial gainful activity.
 If you do not have enough work credits to qualify for SSD benefits, then you can apply for SSI benefits.
 SSI benefits do not require a work history, but you must meet SSA’s income and asset rules.

 Applying for benefits with the help of our law firm is simple.
 We will help you file your application for benefits online at the Social Security website.
-If you receive SSD benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
+If you receive SSDI benefits, then within 24 months of your onset date of disability, you will also receive Medicare benefits.
 Medicare benefits are a form of health insurance that pays for your medical bills.
-Find out more about Medicare benefits.
-With SSD benefits, you can receive past due benefits one year prior to the date of your application.
+Find out about Medicare benefits.
+With SSDI benefits, you can receive past due benefits one year prior to the date of your application.

 CAUSES OF CARPAL TUNNEL SYNDROME